inclusive-design/website-cities/content/ideas/helen-keller-co-design-session.md

 ---
 title: "Helen Keller Centre Co-design Session: Summary and Results"
 date: "2018-10-11"
+description: "IDRC partnered with Helen Keller Centre and organized an embedded co-design session at their North York Centre.
+The session was held on September 28th, 2018."
 ---

 As part of our continued efforts to include diverse perspectives in creation of inclusive cities, IDRC partnered with [Helen Keller Centre](https://chkc.org/) and organized an embedded co-design session at their North York Centre.
 The session was held on September 28th, 2018.
 Two individuals from the deaf blind community participated in a 2.5 hour long co-design session from 9:00 am to 11:30 am with assistance of their interveners.
 Three IDRC members were also available to facilitate this session.